Directorate for Biological Sciences

 Full Proposal Accepted Anytime

-General (non-targeted) RCN proposals should be submitted to a participating program.
-Refer to the specific program website for submission dates.
-PIs are encouraged to discuss suitability of an RCN topic with the program.
+General (non-targeted) RCN proposals should be submitted to a particular program according to the program's submission dates.
+PIs are encouraged (for CISE required) to discuss suitability of an RCN topic with the P.O.s that manage the appropriate program.

 The goal of the RCN program is to advance a field or create new directions in research or education by supporting groups of investigators to communicate and coordinate their research, training and educational activities across disciplinary, organizational, geographic and international boundaries.
 RCN provides opportunities to foster new collaborations, including international partnerships, and address interdisciplinary topics.
 Innovative ideas for implementing novel networking strategies, collaborative technologies, and development of community standards for data and meta-data are especially encouraged.
 RCN awards are not meant to support existing networks; nor are they meant to support the activities of established collaborations.
 RCN awards do not support primary research.
 RCN supports the means by which investigators can share information and ideas, coordinate ongoing or planned research activities, foster synthesis and new collaborations, develop community standards, and in other ways advance science and education through communication and sharing of ideas.